Our Services & Mission

 The Academic Development Team

-CELT has three full-time academic developers who work with academic and professional services colleagues across the university.
+CELT has two full-time academic developers who work with academic and professional services colleagues across the university.
 They are assigned to work with specific schools and services (see below).

 - School of Social Sciences